Recognizing the Early Signs

 The Importance of Prompt Veterinary Attention

 At Winding Road Kennel in Parkersburg, WV, we offer more than a safe place for your pet to stay.
 We provide professional dog and cat boarding, loving dog daycare, and gentle grooming for furry friends from across the Mid-Ohio Valley.
-Our experienced team treats every animal as family, ensuring comfort, attention, and happiness with every visit.
+Our team treats every animal as family, ensuring comfort, attention, and happiness with every visit.
 When you want peace of mind and caring service, choose Winding Road Kennel for all your pet care needs.

 For more information on our services, call us at (304) 428-3518.
 Follow us on Facebook.
 Help your dog live a happier, healthier life by staying alert to the signs of bloat in dogs.